The Best Bite Alarms

 Whilst probably one of the more expensive tackle items for carp fishing, modern bite alarms do feature some impressive technology, with most being able to be adjusted to detect the slightest of indications, especially when paired with the best bobbins.
 Volume, tone and LED lighting colours are all things that are now customisable on the majority of alarms on the market, even budget carp fishing alarms of less than £50.

-Best bite alarms at a glance
+Best bite alarms at a glance:

 Powering this vital tech has also been made significantly easier in recent years, with indications given for low battery and some options now even chargeable via USB or even controlled by a Bluetooth connection to the user's mobile phone.
+Here, we will run through the best bite alarms on the market so you can decide which is the one for you...

 Best bite alarm for sensitivity

-Delkim TXI-D Alarms
+Delkim TXI-D V2 Alarms

-Price: $134.99 (Each) , £539.99 (Set)
+Price: $144.99 (Each) , £579.99 (Set)

 www.total-fishing-tackle.com

 The latest version of what is now an iconic carp fishing bite alarm.
-The Delkim TXI-D features Delkim's highly developed vibration sensing tech, which is almost unrivalled in terms of sensitivity.
+The Delkim TXI-D V2 features Delkim's highly developed vibration sensing tech, which is almost unrivalled in terms of sensitivity.
+These expensive alarms also feature an advanced security system, alerting the angler should they be tampered with at night, something we obviously hope is never needed.

-The LEDs on the TXI-D can be adjusted in terms of brightness with stealth mode and instant day-to-night settings.
+The LEDs on the TXI-D V2 can be adjusted in terms of brightness with stealth mode and instant day-to-night settings.

 Volume, tone and sensitivity can all be adjusted to suit the angler's needs, with the Delkim's classic and unique sound now being almost legendary in modern carp fishing.

+Battery life is long on these alarms too, with low battery warnings and auto power down, alerting the user when it's time to boost the power.
 One of all Delkim's biggest selling points, however, is their durability.
 Despite their advanced technology, these little beauties can really take anything you throw at them, from torrential rain to heavy frosts.

 Pros